Average Electricity Bill — Is Yours High or Normal?

 - Pool pumps, hot tubs, well pumps.
 A pool pump alone can be 300–400 kWh/month.

 - Always-on load.
 Routers, standby electronics, old fridges in garages — typically 50–100 W around the clock, or 35–75 kWh/month.
-Our phantom load calculator prices yours.
+Our phantom load calculator prices yours, and the appliance wattage chart lists standby watts for 60+ devices.

 Benchmark your own bill in 60 seconds